TopherLee513/PSX-MC-Manager/README.md

     - Renamed package

 ## Known Issues:
-- Trying to change prefered memory card format in options will crash application if memory card file is opened
+- Trying to change preferred memory card format in options will crash application if memory card file is opened